vcerovski/binfix/README.md

 <a name="Introduction"></a>
 ## Introduction

-BINFIX (blend from "Binary Infix") is a poweful infix syntax notation for S-expressions of Common LISP ranging from simple arithmetic and logical forms to whole programs.
+BINFIX (blend from "Binary Infix") is a powerful infix syntax notation for S-expressions of Common LISP ranging from simple arithmetic and logical forms to whole programs.